- Message from the Dean

 Where should the guests sit?

-Programs and seating will be available for your guests during the time before the ceremony while you are lining up.
+Programs and seating will be available for your guests in the King Horn Field House during the time you are lining up in the South Gym.